ExquizeNyx/graduation_project/README.md

 Distributed under MIT license.
 See the file LICENSE for more information.

 ## Contact Information:
-For questions feel free to reach out to me at a.h.van.den.broek@st.hanze.nl or anna.vandenbroek@hotmail.com .
+For questions or access to final output files feel free to reach out to me at a.h.van.den.broek@st.hanze.nl or anna.vandenbroek@hotmail.com .